EthanHeilman/ethanheilman.github.io/x/31/post.md

 | Missile burns 2 Fuel  | 1/2      | -->

 If the missile always burns the same amount of fuel and the laser knows this, the laser has to search a smaller area.
-Put another way the missile is more likely to win if it occasional chooses the worst option, [making the wrong play at the right time.](https://imsdb.com/scripts/Cincinnati-Kid,-The.html)
+Put another way the missile is more likely to win if it occasionally chooses the worst option, [making the wrong play at the right time.](https://imsdb.com/scripts/Cincinnati-Kid,-The.html)

         LANCEY:
         Gets down to what it's all about, doesn't it?